oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 - An IDE for JavaScript.
 I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Atom, Webstorm, or any other IDE you prefer.
 - [Node.js](https://nodejs.org/en/)
-- A database, one of PostgreSQL, MySQL, SQLite, SQL Server, or MongoDB.
-In this tutorial you will use SQLite
+- A database, such as PostgreSQL, MySQL, SQLite, SQL Server, or MongoDB.
+In this tutorial we'll use SQLite.
 - [Okta CLI](https://cli.okta.com)

 If you'd like to skip the tutorial and just check out the fully built project, you can go [view it on GitHub](https://github.com/oktadev/okta-express-prisma-tailwind-example).